Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 ![chmod](new2.01.JPG)

-By following these steps, users can generate SSH keys, share their public keys with other users, and establish trusted connections between their accounts on Linux systems.
+By following these steps, user can generate SSH keys, share their public key with another user, and establish trusted connections between their accounts on Linux systems.